Water Use

 The Water Resource Development Commission has prepared a report on water-supply infrastructure in the Lewis County.

 It is estimated that there are over 200,000 water wells in Kentucky.
 The Kentucky Groundwater Data Repository, maintained by the Kentucky Geological Survey, has information on over 50,000 of these wells.
 The locations of wells and springs in the county for which data are available is shown on the map of wells and springs in Lewis County.
-A map of certified well drillers in Kentucky has been prepared by the Kentucky Division of Water.
+Certified well drillers in Kentucky.

 Previous--Next--Back to "Groundwater Resources in Kentucky"